top of page

 So the second realisation followed naturally from the first:

-If we believe in trust as a shared field rather than a one-way grant, the hierarchy must soften.
-We must invite people into the world of the work.
+If we believe in trust as a shared field rather than a one-way grant, we must invite people into the world of the work.
 The conditions that feed it.
 The discipline behind it.
 The way of seeing that produces it.
 Because the work has never been only the work.
 It comes from a posture toward life, and we must let that world become perceptible.

 A practice becomes intimate when it can be felt, not just admired.